dmz44/Robotics_Assignment_4/README.md

 To complete this requirement, you would need to adapt milestone 3’s teleoperation code and milestone 4’s code for YOLO and integrate them into the code for both the remote PC and Jetson.
 We recommend using SSH to access the Turtlebot’s Jetson, since the number of Flipbooks is limited.

-* b): Pick and Place with Turtlebot
+* b): Pick the bottle with Turtlebot (Task 1) -10 points

-For part C's b), you need to extend a)’s code so that the Turtlebot 3 faces the bottle, extends the arm, grabs onto the bottle, moves forward for a distance of 3.2ft (1m), and releases the bottle on the ground some distance away from the bottle’s starting location.
+For part C's b), you need to extend a)’s code so that the Turtlebot 3 drives to the bottle, faces the bottle, extends the arm and grab onto the bottle.
 You can use non-precise ways to achieve this, for example, by applying forward velocity on the wheels for a set time in an open-loop fashion.

-Demonstrate your code by placing the bottle at the edge of the field of view of the turtlebot’s camera.
-The robot should lock onto the bottle using the front camera and complete the mission of approaching, grabbing, and placing it 3.2ft (1m) away without your assistance.
+To complete this requirement, you would need to adapt milestone 3’s teleoperation code and milestone 4’s code for YOLO and integrate them into the code for both the remote PC and Jetson.
+We recommend using SSH to access the Turtlebot’s Jetson, since the number of Flipbooks is limited.

+* c): Pick and Place with Turtlebot (Task 2) -20 points

+For part C's b), you need to extend a)’s code so that the Turtlebot 3 returns to the base after picking up the bottle, and release the bottle on the ground at the home base near the robot's starting location.
+You can use non-precise ways to achieve this, for example, by applying forward velocity on the wheels for a set time in an open-loop fashion.

+To complete this requirement, you would need to adapt milestone 3’s teleoperation code and milestone 4’s code for YOLO and integrate them into the code for both the remote PC and Jetson.
+We recommend using SSH to access the Turtlebot’s Jetson, since the number of Flipbooks is limited.

+* d): Pick and Place two bottles with Turtlebot (Task 2) -30 points

+For part C's d), you need to extend c)’s code so that the Turtlebot 3 repeats the pick and place operation for a total of two bottles.
+You can use non-precise ways to achieve this, for example, by applying forward velocity on the wheels for a set time in an open-loop fashion.

 To complete this requirement, you would need to adapt milestone 3’s teleoperation code and milestone 4’s code for YOLO and integrate them into the code for both the remote PC and Jetson.
 We recommend using SSH to access the Turtlebot’s Jetson, since the number of Flipbooks is limited.